-These features could then be balanced with the needs of the development. - 176.
-CN did not adopt a systems approach to the environment and natural heritage.
+These features could then be balanced with the needs of the development.

+- 176. CN did not adopt a systems approach to the environment and natural heritage.
 It considered features in isolation, not the natural systems surrounding them.
-Equally, rather than study the environment first and determine what may work within that environment, CN imposed the Project footprint and is now "mitigating around the edges", causing greater potential adverse effects to species at risk. - 177.
+Equally, rather than study the environment first and determine what may work within that environment, CN imposed the Project footprint and is now "mitigating around the edges", 183 causing greater potential adverse effects to species at risk.
+CN's approach also failed to acknowledge its non-conformity with the Region's natural heritage system resulting from many instances where proposed development occurs on lands within the natural heritage designation, resulting in a loss to that system and a requirement for official plan amendment to CN lands that may constitute a cumulative effect.
+184 - 177.
 During the hearing, the Panel noted that there is significant urbanization pressure in the Milton area.
 At first glance, this urbanization appears to be in inherent conflict with the natural heritage system.
 However, as the Halton Municipalities' experts outlined, use of the systems approach is the key to satisfying both needs. - 178.
 By adopting a systems approach, the impacts of any land use in Halton Region, whether it be for the presently proposed intermodal project, CN's 2008 rail yard proposal, or for other employment land uses, can be minimized so that the local natural heritage system is accommodated as much as possible.
 The following exchange between the Halton Municipalities' expert, Mr. Dougan, and Panel Member McMurray is instructive:

-182 Tr Hr 2001:23-2003:22; 1994:11-1995:7, June 28, 2019.
+&lt;sup>183 Tr Hr 2001:23-2003:22; 1994:11-1995:7, June 28, 2019.